Consumption Tax: Definition, Types, Pros & Cons, And More

 A consumption tax is a tax on the purchase of a good or service.
 Consumption taxes can take the form of sales taxes, tariffs, excise, and other taxes on consumed goods and services.
 A consumption tax can also refer to a taxing system as a whole in which people are taxed based on how much they consume rather than how much they add to the economy (income tax).

-Consumers who pay a higher retail price for the goods and services they consume must pay consumption tax.
-The final consumer carries the burden of the tax.
+Consumers who pay a higher retail price for the goods and services they consume must pay this tax.
+Hence, the final consumer carries the burden of the tax.

 How Does Consumption Tax Work?